 Sinks and RefrigeratorsThere are refrigerators that are designed just for outdoor use.
 They are not full size and you want to make sure you get a stainless steel model.
 Get a refrigerator with a lock so you can use it to store items all year long.
 Sinks make life much easier so you can do things like rinse food and add water to sauces outside.
 Be sure to find a sink that adheres to local building codes.

+Grills Grills can be a great investment and Lipford recommends a stainless steel model.
 Lipford said that it is difficult to find a contractor to build an outdoor kitchen so if you are not very handy, you can buy a pre-made unit at Sam's Club for about $800.
 The unit comes in both a natural gas and LP model.
 It contains three main burners, an infrared burner, a side burner a motorized rotisserie, heavy-duty grill cover and removable icebox.
 Lipford also showed off a more expensive model from Viking.
 The units are modular, which lets you chose the style of your outdoor kitchen to include not just a grill, but also something like a refreshment center.

 "Some of this is around $3,500," Lipford said.
 "Some of that is may be $2,000.
 You can kind of pick and choose to create just what you want outside."